 To fulfill their own plan of world domination they need Alabama's body for...what, I'm still not quite sure.
 At one point this phrase is uttered...

-There was lots of wackyness that never quite adds up.
-I don't think this is a film that should be over analysed.
-It's a wild, psychedelic, freakshow from a truly underrated schlockmaster.
+There was lots of wackyness to please my sensibilities.
+It's a wild, psychedelic, freakshow from a truly underrated auteur.
 I was happy to see almost the entire cast of Godmonster of Indian Flats starring in this.
 I especially liked Peggy Browne, who played Zoerae, the vampy broad who seduces Alabama.
 Her performance stood out in Godmonster and it stood out here too.
 She delivers her lines with allure and I really dug her presence.
 The actor who played the Great Carter, E. Kerrigan Prescott is my favorite though.
-It's obvious that he's probably a really great actor and just hams it up for roles like this.
+It's obvious that he's a great thespian but loves to ham it up.
 He did mostly TV, but I was thrilled to see he was also in Arthur Crabtree's Fiend Without a Face.
 His character was the most fascinating part about this movie to me.
 I could be reaching here, but I got the impression that he was intended to be an homage to Dr. Mabuse, by using mind control from beyond the grave.
 Even kind of looks like he did in Testament of Dr. Mabuse...

 (kinda)

-To most, this probably isn't a watchable movie.
-It out like a Francis E. Dec rant.
-It's confusing, bizarre and shamelessly politically incorrect, but to a select few those are precisely the reasons to watch a movie like this.
-There's much more that I haven't mentioned because I'm still not quite sure what their relevance was to the plot.
-Like Nazis, an elephant, and voodoo mysticism.
-This movie is a glutenous nutzoid free for all and is a beautiful reward for actually enjoying Godmonster of Indian Flats.
+Alabama's Ghost is baffling, bizarre and purposely politically incorrect, but to a select few those are precisely the reasons to watch a movie like this.
+There's much more that I haven't mentioned because I truly feel this is a film that garners repeat viewings.
+Jam packed with the good stuff, Like Nazis, an elephant, and voodoo mysticism.
+This movie is a gluttonous nutty free for all and is a beautiful reward for actually enjoying Godmonster of Indian Flats and doing the footwork to find more like it.
 I still haven't been able to find any info on Hobbs' first film, Troika being available in any form, but I'll keep trying.
 Now as soon as I have the funds I'll just have to make the leap and buy Roseland and put this Hobbsian triple feature to bed.

 ReplyDelete